applehoro/bermuda-strike/doc/script.md

 Emily:
 No problem.

+-entering the base-

+Emily:
+Okay, looks kinda barren and empty

+Becky:
+Yeah, but be careful, invaders could still be there

+-finding the files-

+Becky:
+This should be it!
+Good job, let's get out of here.

 ### 2. Volcano Island "Flaming Hot Greetings"
 Becky:
 Looks like this volcano gonna erupt any moment now.